colugomusic/clog/README.md

 Reusable Cell Vector

 It's a vector of T which can only grow.

-T must be copy or move constructible.
+- T must be copy or move constructible.
+- You can't choose where in the vector new items are added.
+- Removing existing items from anywhere in the vector is very fast.
+- Iterating over the vector is very fast.
+- Items may become fragmented, but only within a single contiguous block of memory.
+- The `reserve()` method does *not* work by inserting default-initialized elements in the empty cells.
+The memory will be reserved but no actual objects will be constructed there.
+A cell is empty until a call to `acquire()` constructs an element there.

-You can iterate over the items with visit().
-The order of the items in the vector is not guaranteed, e.g.
+You can iterate over the elements with visit().
+The order of the elements in the vector is not guaranteed, e.g.

 ```c++
 a = v.acquire();